Authorization

 How it works

-- App-level checks — you can also ask “would this be allowed?” from inside your code with
+You can also ask “would this be allowed?” from inside your code with platform.auth.can(...) — same engine, returns a boolean.

 Two ways to configure: UI or code